Canucks vs. Kraken: Betting Trends, Odds, Advanced Stats

 Canucks Advanced Stats

-- The Canucks' past 10 games have averaged 0.2 fewer goals than the over/under of 6.5 set for this matchup.
+- The Canucks and their opponents have combined to score 6.5 goals per game in the past 10 games, the same as the over/under in this matchup.

-- During their last 10 games, the Canucks' goals per game average is 0.8 higher than their season-long average.
+- In the past 10 games, the Canucks have scored 1.3 fewer goals per game than their season average.

-- The Canucks average 4.2 goals per game, for a total of 72, which leads the league.
+- The Canucks are the top-scoring team in the league with an average of four goals per game, resulting in 80 this season.

-- The Canucks are ranked seventh in NHL play for the fewest goals against this season, having given up 41 total goals (just 2.4 per game).
+- The Canucks are ranked ninth in league play for the fewest goals against this season, having given up 51 total goals (2.6 per game).

 Watch the NHL on Max with the B/R Sports Add-On